Bursting with colour, Morocco’s vibrant cities and glorious landscapes are sure to inspire you Find out more here.

 If fish is indeed your dish, then make a beeline for the area between the port and the square called Place Moulay Hassan, where your seafood wishes will be granted.

 And when the sun goes down in Essaouira, you can set the seal on the day and embrace the town's relaxing vibe with a refreshing mint tea at Taros.

 A beautiful, traditional old house and popular people-watching spot during daytime and evenings off the main square, Taros includes a bar, gallery, bookshop and live music adding to the spectacle from time to time in this charming coastal town.

-Read more about holidays to Morocco in the January 2017 issue of Saga Magazine.
+Read more about exotic holiday destinations like Morocco in Saga Magazine.
 Subscribe today.

 Booked your holiday?
 Protect it now with Saga's Travel Insurance.